-The layout of the gothic castle due to the destructions and reconstructions is not fully explained.
+The layout of the Gothic castle due to the destructions and reconstructions is not fully explained.
 Its outline was probably irregular, with lines aligned to the form of the hill, wherein a part of the perimeter from the town side was probably made of timber.
-The entrance to the castle was located on the side of the city and was probably in the north-eastern corner.
-The fortifications of the original castle included an octagonal tower, mentioned in 1428.
-It was located in the north-east corner, next to the gate.
+The entrance to the castle was located on the side of the town and was probably in the north-eastern corner.
+The fortifications of the original castle included an octagonal tower with walls in the ground floor 3.6 – 3.9 meters thick.
+It housed a small cylindrical basement with an interior diameter of 3.5 – 3.6 meters, and the length of the octagonal side was 4.1 meters.
+The tower was located in the north-eastern corner of the castle, next to the gate.

 Until modern times only renaissance, west range of the castle has survived, which eastern façade additionally has a classicist style.
 The interesting western side is flanked by two towers, from which the south comes from the 15th century.
 At present, the Castle Museum in Sandomierz is located in the castle, which also offers accommodation on commercial terms and allows accommodation in hotel rooms.
 Prices, opening times and other information can be found on the official website of the castle museum here.

-Leksykon zamków w Polsce, L.Kajzer, S.Kołodziejski, J.Salm, Warszawa 2003.
+Leksykon zamków w Polsce, red.
+L.Kajzer, Warszawa 2003.

 Widawski J., Miejskie mury obronne w państwie polskim do początku XV wieku, Warszawa 1973.

 Wróblewski S., Zamki i dwory obronne województwa sandomierskiego w średniowieczu, Nowy Sącz 2006.